-An easy way to assess would be to count numbers of ticks on a group of people out for a walk, some of whom shave.
+One experiment that needs to be done is to count the numbers of ticks on a group of people out for a walk, some of whom shave.
 But at least in the United States, that would break down to men versus women, and males smell worse than women and thus might attract more ticks, regardless of hirsuteness.
-And men are usually larger, so there’s the surface area thing that goes against us, too.
-So it would be far better to recruit a group of hairy-legged women and ask them to shave just one leg, then march around a field known to have ticks.
-Participants would tie white bandanas around their upper thighs to arrest the ticks before they got too intimate, then count tick numbers.
-But finding enough women who don’t shave might make the protocol hard to follow (again, at least in the United States).
-So perhaps using a group of guys would be more feasible.
-An ideal group might be a men’s college swim team right before the season begins.
-Just ask the coach to donate their legs for science.
-Would be an easy publication for a day’s work, and the experiment would be crazy photogenic.
+And men are usually larger, so there’s the surface area thing that goes against guys, too.
+So it would be far better to recruit a group of hairy-legged people and ask them to shave just one leg, then march around a field known to have ticks.
+An ideal group for this experiment might be a men’s swim team right before the season begins.
+I.e., they all have hairy legs but will likely shave them for the season … so they won’t care.
+Would be crazy photogenic and fun.
 Plus great team-building exercise.
 Would get the college on the evening news I’m sure.

-A simpler design might be to just have a motivated group of people (perhaps students in a field ecology course?) conduct tick races on shaved, unshaved legs.
+A simpler design might be to just have a motivated group of people (perhaps students in a field ecology course?) conduct tick races on shaved vs unshaved legs.
 You just need to start them on the ankles and have participants hold still while the ticks make their ascents.
 That would be equally photogenic and fun, I think.
-And to get at the perception part, you could have blindfolded participants that would be asked to identify location of ticks crawling up legs (with controls being placement of non-ticks on ankles, perhaps).

-If somebody does go ahead and conducts this experiment — and if the effect is huge (my guess) — the next step would be to alert the folks at the CDC so they could add a shaving recommendation to their tick page.
-The reaction to that would be entertaining.
+If somebody does go ahead and conducts this experiment, the next step would be get the CDC to add a shaving recommendation to their tick page.
+The reaction to that would be really entertaining.